 He was probably the most influential player in getting Boro' to the 2002 FA Trophy final, but sadly played below par, along with the rest of the team, on the biggest of all non-league stages.
 It seemed that the longer he was at Stevenage, the better he became, however despite scoring a hat-full of goals in his last season, he was frozen out by Wayne Turner.

 Talking to many fans, he said how much he loved the club, and how he didn't want to leave.
 But he couldn't obtain first team football here, and he moved elsewhere, giving Margate a gem of a player in the process.

 Written by Lighthouse

-If there is any nugget of information that is missing, or any gaping holes you may be able to plug, or even a photo we could use if there is no image to the right, please do e-mail us and let us know.
+If you can provide any information that may be missing, or even a photo we can use if we haven't got one to the right, please e-mail us.